Alexmhack/material_bootstrap/README.md

 To give more visual effects like a subtle shadow and hover and wave effect, we have to wrap our image tag in divs with certain classes like .view .overlay .z-depth-1-half and our image should have this class .card-img-top and an another div inside the first div but after our image

+# Button
+We can make any link a button by simply adding the class .btn and then to add descriptive colors we have .btn-primary .btn-danger etc. you can look for whole button docs on mdbootstrap.com